iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Just started week 2 and the app keeps stopping mid-run.....really annoying when you need it for your run/walk timings<br> :date: __2021-04-12 11:00:30__

-> Unfortunately even after changing settings on my phone, the app would just stop whilst on my run.
-Sometimes twice.
-I now have to listen to the poscasts.<br> :date: __2021-04-10 21:11:12__

 #### 1-star reviews